quantum-kite/kite/docs/documentation/magnetic.md

 calculation.dos(num_points=100, num_moments= 5000, num_random=10, num_disorder=10)
 kite.config_system(lattice, configuration, calculation, modification=modification, disorder=disorder,filename='B_field.h5")
 ```
 Here, the configuration file requests a DOS calculation with 5000 Chebyshev moments, 10 random vectors and 10 disorder realizations.
-The number of energy points for the DOS grid (`#!python num_points`) is a post-processing parameter and can be easily modified using KITE-tools (see section [5.
+Note the addition of the lattice modification (`#!python modification=modification`) with respect to the settings discussed in [6.
+Disorder](disorder.md).
+The number of energy points for the DOS grid (`#!python num_points`) is a post-processing parameter and can be easily modified using KITE-tools (see [5.
 Post-processing](postprocessing.md)).

 ## Implementation details